Special Issue 2018

 ARCHIVE SPECIAL ISSUES

 EAPRIL published two special issues in the last two years together with educational journals Vocations and Learning and UAS Journal.
-Both publications are a collection of papers within the field of practitioner research and bring together research and practice in a specific domain.
+All publications are a collection of papers within the field of practitioner research and bring together research and practice in a specific domain.

 Bridging the Imaginary Research and Practice Gap by Responsive Learning